 - provide appropriate help if you have suffered rape or serious assault, are a victim of other crime, or are in hospital

 - offer support and help in a range of other cases, such as child abductions, missing people and kidnapping

 - contact family or friends for you if you want

-- make special arrangements in cases of terrorism, civil disturbances or natural disasters.
+- make special arrangements in cases of terrorism, civil disturbances or natural disasters or other crises abroad

-What our consulates cannot do for you
+What the embassy cannot do for you

 Although we try to help British nationals in a wide range of situations, we cannot:

-- help you enter a country, for example, if you do not have a visa or your passport is not valid, as we cannot interfere in another country’s immigration policy or procedures
+- help you enter a country, for example, if you don’t have a visa or your passport is not valid

-- interfere in criminal or civil court proceedings; get involved in private disputes over property, employment, commercial or other matters
+- get involved in private disputes over property, employment, commercial or other matters

 - get you better treatment in hospital or prison than is given to local people

 - make travel arrangements for you, or find you work or accommodation